dpzrz/Docker-Mini-Project-SYS265/README.md

 After this has been changed we can start our deployment.
 For ease of use I'm trying out git.

 To install git for Unbuntu use the command `sudo apt install git`.
-The url of this repo is `https://github.com/dpzrz/Docker-Mini-Project-SYS265.git`
+The url of this repo is `https://github.com/dpzrz/Docker-Mini-Project-SYS265.git`.

+On our `mgmnt` box were going to PuTTy into our docker box.
+The ~ directory should have no files and we wont need to create a folder as git will do that for us.

+The git command used to copy this repository is `git clone` then after enter the url you see when you click the green code button drop-down menu.